 Skip to main content

-AcornOps connects a central operations platform to Kubernetes workload clusters through outbound agents.
-Operators use the management console to investigate cluster state, run guided triage sessions, and coordinate safe remediation workflows.
+AcornOps connects a central operations platform to Kubernetes clusters and Linux/systemd VMs through outbound agents.
+Operators use the management console to investigate target state, run guided triage sessions, and coordinate safe remediation workflows.
+AcornOps is self-hosted for production use.
+A public demo is available at https://console.demo.acornops.dev/ for evaluation, backed by https://api.demo.acornops.dev.

 What AcornOps gives you

-• A workspace model for grouping clusters, members, MCP servers, tool settings, and investigation history.
+• A workspace model for grouping targets, Kubernetes clusters, VMs, members, MCP servers, tool settings, and investigation history.

-• A browser management console for cluster inventory, findings, runbooks, members, settings, and chat-based troubleshooting.
+• A browser management console for target inventory, findings, runbooks, members, settings, and chat-based troubleshooting.

-• A control plane that owns auth, sessions, workspaces, cluster registration, agent connections, run state, and API authorization.
+• A control plane that owns auth, sessions, workspaces, the target core, target registration, agent connections, run state, and API authorization.

 • An execution engine that performs troubleshooting runs and streams progress back to the control plane.

-• A k8s agent that runs inside each workload cluster and connects outbound to the control plane.
+• A AgentK that runs inside each connected Kubernetes cluster and connects outbound to the control plane.

 Start with deployment

-Prepare the platform, connect workload clusters, and expose the management console.
+Prepare the platform, connect targets, and expose the management console.

 Review the architecture

-Understand the control plane, execution engine, LLM gateway, and k8s agent boundaries.
+Understand the control plane, execution engine, LLM gateway, and target-agent boundaries.

 1. Deploy the central platform with either the Kubernetes chart or VM Compose stack.